Edgarc13/HealthFacilities/README.md

 - Ajax
 - JQuery

-** Instructions **
+## Instructions
-This map is a chloropleth map meaning that each color shade corresponds to a group of numbers.
-The lighter and greener the color corresponds to a lower amount of healthcare facilities in the state, vice versa for darker blue colors.
+This map is a choropleth map meaning that each color shade corresponds to a group of numbers.
+The lighter and greener the color corresponds to a lower amount of healthcare facilities in the state, and vice versa for darker blue colors.
 Clicking on a state displays the locations of each facility within that state.
-Hovering over the point displays a box containing information about the facilitiy that includes:
+Hovering over the point displays a box containing information about the facility that includes:
 - Address
 - Address2 (if applicable)
 - City